mattrussell2/gradescope-autograder/README.md

 Note also that students rows and assignment columns will be added the database automatically by the autograder.

+You may also manually adjust tokens for whatever reason with the script `validate_submission.py` in `bin/`.
+This script assumes that you have (in the above case), `POSTGRES_REMOTE_PATH=...` in your `~/.bashrc`.
+It will communicate with the database and allows you to perform a variety of useful operations for a given student.

 ## Security
 Security concerns have been raised re: Gradescope's containers by a number of people over the years.
 Our approach to maximizing security is as follows:
 * A non-root user is created (named `student`) during the container build process.